TerryV8/click-count/docs/code_quality.md

 Thanks to Sonar we build a clean quality code.
 In particular, we removed commented lines after checking on Sonar.
+Actually, I made some tests of the REST API of the web App, before connecting to the Redis Database.

 ![code_quality_sonar](/images/code_quality_sonar.png)